 - Application Deadline: July 31, 2018

-- Study Subject: Scholarships are awarded to study Human Rights at the Center for Human Rights at the University of Pretoria in South Africa.
+- Study Subject: The studentships are awarded to study Human Rights at the Center for Human Rights at the University of Pretoria in South Africa.

 - Nationality: African students are eligible to apply.

-- Number of Scholarships: Up to 25 full scholarships are available for African citizens.
+- Number of Awards: Up to 25 full opportunities are available for African citizens.

-Eligible Countries: Scholarships are available to African citizens:
+Eligible Countries: The studentships are available to African citizens:

 Algeria, Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Ivory Coast, Djibouti, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritania, Mauritius, Morocco, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, Sudan, Swaziland, Tanzania, Togo, Tunisia, Uganda, Western Sahara, Zambia and Zimbabwe.